Customer Relationship Management (CRM) encompasses a range of different things, from a strategy to software to a ticker symbol.

 Another example is that the CMO wants HubSpot, but the CIO wants to standardize on a vendor with greater longevity in the CRM space.

-In these cases, management sometimes looks to a third party to help decide on the best-fit vendor.
+In such cases, management sometimes looks to a third party for help in deciding on the best-fit vendor.

 Easy

-When an organization subscribes to a new CRM system, it’s simple and pristine.
+When an organization subscribes to a new CRM system, the UX is simple and pristine.

 Complicated

-If a disciplined approach is not taken to managing a CRM system, it can quickly become complicated.
+If a disciplined approach is not taken to managing a CRM system, it can quickly become complicated to manage.

 For example, an admin may add many custom fields to the user interface without considering the business case or usability.